Each c() call copies the entire existing vector

 9.4 Space complexity

-Time is not the only resource.
-Memory matters too, especially in R where data frames can be gigabytes.
+Time is not the only resource that scales.
+Memory matters too, especially in R where data frames can be gigabytes, and running out of RAM kills your session more decisively than a slow loop ever could.

-Creating a full copy of a 1 GB data frame uses 1 GB of additional memory.
-Two copies and you are at 3 GB total.
+A full copy of a 1 GB data frame uses 1 GB of additional memory; two copies and you are at 3 GB total.
 R’s garbage collector reclaims unused memory, but if multiple large objects are live simultaneously, you can exhaust RAM.
+How does R decide when to copy?

 9.4.1 Copy-on-modify

-R uses copy-on-modify semantics.
-When you assign an object to a new name, R does not immediately copy it.
-Both names point to the same underlying data.
-A copy is triggered only when one reference is modified:
+R uses copy-on-modify semantics: when you assign an object to a new name, R does not immediately copy it.
+Both names point to the same underlying data, and a copy is triggered only when one reference is modified:

 x <- rnorm(1e6)